Professional Indemnity Insurance

 Professional Indemnity – When advice goes wrong!

-Professional Indemnity insurance will cover expenses incurred in your defence if you are alleged to provide inadequate advice, services, design or specification resulting in your client losing money.
+Professional Indemnity insurance will cover expenses incurred in your defence if you are alleged to have provided inadequate advice, services, design or specification resulting in your client suffering as a result.

 Who requires Professional Indemnity Insurance?

 Historically various professions have required this insurance to meet their body’s regulatory requirements.

 With increasing litigation, even if you are not obliged to have this insurance, without it you could be found liable for legal costs and compensation payments should your customer feel you have provided inadequate advice.

 Claims can be time consuming and can result in lost revenue to the business, so we would recommend companies to have Professional Indemnity insurance if:

 - You are providing a professional service and advice to your customers e.g., consulting or contracting / specification.